-Insects are very important.
-They help to pollinate plants (which means new plants can grow), control pest insects and help to keep the soil healthy.
-Make a bug hotel to help the insects in your garden and give them a safe home.
+Insects play a very important role in our garden, they help to pollinate plants, control pest insects and help to keep the soil healthy.
+A bug hotel will attract insects to your garden and provide a safe home for them.